 There are approximately 10,000 different bird species in the world and several species may even be taking up residence in your yard right now.

-Stray or feral cats are a growing issue in the United States.
-Conservationists argue that feral cats contribute greatly to the killing of songbirds and other endangered birds, with estimates that bird loss is at 100 million a year due to predation.
+Stray or feral cats are a problem in the US.
+It is claimed that feral cats contribute to the death of songbirds & other endangered birds, estimating loss at 100 million a year due to predation.

-Chipmunks are cute little critters and members of the rodent family.
+Chipmunks are cute little members of the rodent family.
 They are usually inoffensive yet can become a nuisance.
 Chipmunks can ruin landscapes by digging holes around your lawn and gardens.

-Do you love watching deer?
-Yes, they are beautiful creatures but they can also cause extensive damage by feeding on plants and rubbing antlers against trees.
+Love watching deer?
+They are beautiful animals, but can cause damage by feeding on plants and rubbing antlers against trees.
 Your home could become the major source of food for these critters.

-Stray dogs can cause havoc on your property by digging in your flower beds and defecating on your lawn.
-Dogs can be quite destructive, as well as put your family and pets at risk for disease and injury.
+Stray dogs can cause havoc on your property by digging in flower beds & defecating on lawns.
+Dogs can be destructive, as well as put your family and pets at risk for disease and injury.

 Foxes can be destructive as they often cause property damage when searching for food.
 They prey on chickens, destroy gardens and raid garbage cans in search of a meal.

-Gophers are destructive diggers that can cause major problems for homeowners.
-They excavate underground tunnels and burrows by using their sharp claws and teeth, which can lead to extreme property damage.
+Gophers are diggers that can cause problems for homeowners.
+They excavate underground tunnels & burrows using their claws and teeth, which can lead to extreme property damage.

 Groundhogs can remove 700 pounds of soil to complete a 20 to 25-foot-long burrow with multiple chambers which pose a serious threat to agricultural and residential developments.

 Moles are destructive diggers that dig burrows and tunnels that create headaches for homeowners.
-Moles have hand-like claws that allow them to easily cause such damage to your lawn.
+Moles have hand-like claws, allowing them to easily cause damage to your lawn.

-Mosquitoes often choose humans as its food source and in return leave an itchy, red welt.
-They can make outdoor living miserable, and people want to keep these biting, disease-carrying pests away.
+Mosquitoes choose humans as their food source and in return leave an itchy, red welt.
+They can make outdoor living miserable.
+People strive to eliminate these biting, disease-carrying pests.